 Mayor Edwin M. Lee, 61, was sworn in on January 8, 2012 as the 43rd Mayor of the City and County of San Francisco.
-Mayor Lee is the first Asian-American mayor in San Francisco history.
+Mayor Lee was the first Asian-American mayor in San Francisco history.

-Mayor Lee remains focused on economic development and job creation, taking responsibility for building San Francisco’s future, taking responsibility for helping each other and making City government more responsive, efficient and accountable through innovation and technology.
+Mayor Lee remained focused on economic development and job creation, taking responsibility for building San Francisco’s future, taking responsibility for helping each other and making City government more responsive, efficient and accountable through innovation and technology.
 This is what it will take to keep San Francisco a thriving, diverse, dynamic city of great neighborhoods, but also one that is a global hub for innovation and new economy industries.

 Mayor Lee was born in Seattle, Washington.
 He graduated Summa Cum Laude from Bowdoin College in 1974 & from Boalt Hall School of Law, UC Berkeley.